 Regent's offers a variety of different facilities and technologies to support your studies.
 These include lecture theatres, seminar rooms, the library, IT labs and specialist software.
 Workshop space, laboratories and other specialist accommodation

-A significant part of the programme will be delivered on the Marylebone campus which offers has specialist teaching accommodation, including:
+The programme will be delivered on the Park campus which offers specialist teaching accommodation, including:

-- 2 x 15 Mac computer suites for both class use and open access. - Specialist high end Mac computer equipment and large format printing. - Multi-purpose design studios. - Marylebone Theatre - A range of teaching spaces, for one to one tutorials, through to large seminar/workshop spaces, equipped with smart boards.
+- Mac computer suites for both class use and open access. - Specialist high end Mac computer equipment and large format printing. - Multi-purpose design studios. - Photostudio - A range of teaching spaces, for one to one tutorials, through to large seminar/workshop spaces, equipped with smart boards.

-The location of the Marylebone campus has significant advantage due to its close proximity to the exclusive Marylebone High Street, and Oxford street areas, which can be used as active research zones throughout the study.
+The location of the Regent's Park campus has significant advantage due to its close proximity to the exclusive Marylebone district and Oxford street areas, which can be used as active research zones throughout the study.